GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 	```
 <br>

-7. Enable the required APIs in FIRESTORE_PROJECT, create the Firestore database, and create the Firestore indexes.
+7. Create the Firestore database and indexes.

 	```
 	gcloud config set project $FIRESTORE_PROJECT

-	gcloud services enable firestore.googleapis.com

 	gcloud firestore databases create --database=$FIRESTORE_DATABASE --project=$FIRESTORE_PROJECT --location=$FIRESTORE_REGION
 	```

 	If you're not able to create the Firestore database in your preferred region, consult [the available](https://cloud.google.com/firestore/docs/locations) regions and choose the nearest region to what you set `TAG_ENGINE_REGION`. <br><br>